syncfusion-content/wpf-docs/wpf/PivotGrid/Header-Cell-Context-Menu.md

 **EnableContextMenu** property allows us to enable or disable the context menu for row or column headers alone individually.

 After defining the PivotGrid control, raise the Loaded event for PivotGrid.
-Inside the PivotGrid_Loaded() event, set the visiblity of **EnableContextMenu** of each row and column header areas.
+Inside the PivotGrid_Loaded() event, set the visibility of **EnableContextMenu** of each row and column header areas.

 Please refer the below code snippet.